sharife/goldenthread-v2/site/content/productions/language-rooms.md

   - id: J9uvWLvTfGQ
 writer: Yussef El Guindi
 director: Evren Odcikin
-stage: Los Angeles Theater Center
-address: 514 South Spring St., Los Angeles 90014
+featuring: Mujahid Abdul-Rashid*, James Asher, Willian Dao, Terry Lamb*
+additional: "Design Team: Miyuki Bierlein (costumes), Valerie M. Niles (props), Dar Andrew Packard (lighting), Mikiko Uesugi (scenic)"
+stage: Thick House
+address: 1695 18th St. San Francisco
-misc: "Language Rooms was originally presented in partnership with the Asian American Theatre Company.
-Language Rooms was originally developed at ACT Theatre, Seattle, WA and Playwrights Foundation In the Rough series, San Francisco, CA. Further developed by New York Stage and Film Company and the Powerhouse Theater in a reading at Vassar on June 29, 2009.
-The world premiere of Language Rooms was produced by The Wilma Theater. "
+misc: Language Rooms was originally developed at ACT Theatre, Seattle, WA and Playwrights Foundation In the Rough series, San Francisco, CA. Further developed by New York Stage and Film Company and the Powerhouse Theater in a reading at Vassar on June 29, 2009.
+The world premiere of Language Rooms was produced by The Wilma Theater.
+Golden Thread will remount this production at the Los Angeles Theater Center in 2012.
 lists:
   - items:
       - subtitle: Read the San Francisco Chronicle Interview of Yussef about the play